 The programme focuses on practical and applied language skills, interpreting and translating skills, communication studies, linguistics, translation and interpreting studies and Deaf studies.
 Uniquely in this programme during year 3 students can either undertake full-time, compulsory placements working in the UK signing community with organisations in the field (self-financed), or study abroad at one of our partner universities.
 In year four students have the additional opportunity to work closely with professional interpreters in real-life situations on placement, gaining vital work-place experience.

-Standard entry: 4 Highers at AAAB (two sittings) including a relevant language at A plus English at National 5.
+Standard entry: 4 Highers at AABB (two sittings) including a relevant language at A plus English at National 5.

 Widening access entry: 4 Highers at BBBC (two sittings) including a relevant language at B plus English at National 5.